martinthomson/vrs/draft-thomson-elegy-vrs.md

 as above.
 After all selections are made, any unexpectedly unavailable options are publicly noted as disqualified from selection and the process is iterated.

-To select replacements for unexpectedly unavailable options, the process is iterated from the key generation stage (Step 5 above), using the next one-time code; see {{otp}}.
-Using a one-time code avoids having to wait for new randomness to become available, but might give the facilitator some influence over the outcome; {{replacement}} explains in more detail.
+To select substitutes for unexpectedly unavailable options, the process is iterated from the key generation stage (Step 5 above), using the next one-time code; see {{otp}}.
+Using a one-time code avoids having to wait for new randomness to become available, but might give the facilitator some influence over the outcome; {{substitution}} explains in more detail.
 Alternatively, the entire process can be repeated.